For Index of Brides, CLICK

 o’clock yesterday, a quiet wedding took place at the home of Dr. and Mrs. W.

-performed the ceremony.
-The bride, who
+the ceremony.
+The bride, who was given

-of mauve and yellow chiffon.
-The
+yellow chiffon.
+The groomsman was Mr.

-bright with yellow tulips and daffodils, and among the out-of-town guests
+tulips and daffodils, and among the out-of-town guests were Mrs. R. Stirling

-were Mrs. R. Stirling and Dr. J. A. Stirling, Picton; Col. and Mrs. Bertram, Westmount; Mr. Graham Bertram, Dundas; Mr. Almers Bertram, Lachine; Mrs. C.S.
-Sutherland and Miss Eleanor,
+and Dr. J. A. Stirling, Picton; Col. and Mrs. Bertram, Westmount; Mr. Graham Bertram, Dundas; Mr. Almers

 Ca